nkhralovich/the-temple-of-the-nameless-goddess/README.md

 | 7-8  | For a moment, you think you see an outline of a chest in the corner.
 You run to it, but it is just a play of lights and shadows from the window.
 What a pity!                                                                                                                                                                                                                                                                                                                                                                                                      |
 | 9-11 | Looks like this chamber has been abandoned a long ago, or maybe looted by someone else.
 The only valuable thing you could find here is an old and a little bit stinky robe.
 Reduces 1 point of damage while you wear it.                                                                                                                                                                                                                                                                                                                                           |
 | 12   | In the corner, you see a cluttered desk.
 You come closer, and find a bunch of old pergamins and a pile of books.
 You hands are shaking: maybe The Book of Whispers is here!
 But no, not this time.
 Discouraged, you open all the drawers with no hopes.
 The mostly contain some useless stuff, but you find a big healing potion (1d6+4) in a bottle covered with dust in the last one.                                                                                                                                                                            |

-## Coding part (with simplified rules)

-FUNCTION main():
-1. Greet the player, ask for their name
-2. Create a player with that name
-3. Randomly select an equipment item for the player

-4. WHILE game_is_ongoing:
-a.
-Enter the room (randomly select a type)
-b.
-IF book:
-- print "WIN!"
-- end the game
-c.
-IF empty room:
-- print "Nothing here"
-- continue the loop
-d.
-IF enemy:
-- ​​create an enemy
-- fight(player, enemy)
-- IF player dead:
-- print "GAME OVER"
-- end the game